Azure-Samples/ai-hub-gateway-solution-accelerator/guides/use-case-onboarding-decision-guide.md

 </policies>
 ```

-### Example 3: Legal RAG with Multi-Service Integration
+### Example 3: Legal RAG with Multi-Service Integration (Custom JWT Authentication)

-This example demonstrates a complex multi-service use case that combines OpenAI, Azure AI Search, and Document Intelligence.
+This example demonstrates a complex multi-service use case with custom JWT authentication that supports different client applications for different services.

 #### Use Case Information
 - Name: Legal Document RAG System